JackPotat0/jackpotat0.github.io/docs/game.md

 *I would highly suggest you to give these a try.*

 #### Ys: Oath in Felghana
-Makes you wonder if you are playing bullet hell or an ARPG
+Makes you wonder if you are playing a bullet hell or an ARPG

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |